 The application will check mover-in status and move-in date against RTH, to look for violations of the 1-year rule.
-It will also check RTHs from the prelisted family.
-Here's the place to tell us why the rule shouldn't apply in this case-e.g., that the move-in date should actually be 2003 instead of 2002.
-Or that you made and error and what the situation should be.
+Here's the place to tell us that the move-in date should actually be 2004 instead of 2003, or whatever-explain why the rule shouldn't apply in this case.